 OBE (1943) DSO (1944) MRCS (Eng) LRCP (Lond 1929)

 Colonel Philip John Richards, one of four medical brothers, was educated at Brighton College, Cambridge University, and St Bartholomew's Hospital, where he qualified in 1929.
-At Barts he represented the hospital boxing club as a heavyweight and was
+At Barts he represented the hospital boxing club as a heavyweight and was London Hospitals champion at that weight for three successive years.
+He held house appointments at Barts and the Norfolk and Norwich Hospital, before gaining a commission as a Lieutenant in the Royal Army Medical Corps in 1932.

-He served in Madras, Burma, Persia and saw active service in Libya and Italy.
-In 1941, he took command of a Field Ambulance and showed evidence of his administrative ability by, in the words of his Divisional Commander, turning the worst Field Ambulance in his Division into the best.
+turning the worst Field Ambulance in his Division into the best.
 He was appointed OBE on 25 November 1943, was mentioned in dispatches, and in December 1944 was awarded the DSO for the part he played in the Salerno landing.

 Colonel P J Richards died suddenly on 22 August 1971 while playing golf.
 He was 65 years of age; he left a widow, a son and a daughter.

 26 Jan 1932 Appointed Lieutenant on probation.
 Had been successful for a commission in the RAMC in January 1932.
 Was confirmed in rank in August 1932.